Ready to start making your own bread? Then this No Knead Rosemary Garlic Bread is the perfect, easy, no kneading required bread to start with!

 - In the morning, generously grease a loaf pan.
 Then lightly flour the edges of the bowl and then turn dough onto a floured surface and shape into a loaf shape and add to the loaf pan.
 Or just "pour" into the pan.
 Add additional fresh rosemary on top, if desired.
-Cover with towel and let rise for at least another 2 hrs.If using a Dutch oven, lined Dutch oven with parchment paper and "pour" dough onto parchment paper and let rise for at least 2 hrs.
+Cover with towel and let rise for at least another 2 hrs.If using a Dutch oven, lined Dutch oven with parchment paper and then lightly flour the edges of the bowl and then turn dough onto a floured surface and shape into a boule or ball shape.
+Cover and let rise for another 2 hrs.

 - Meanwhile, pre-heat oven to 450 degrees.